Contextual Onboarding: What is it, and Why Should I Care?

 This ensures that the user receives the messaging right as they need it.

-Another good way to ensure users do things in the right order is to use checklists.
+Another good way to encourage users to do things in the right order is to use checklists.

 Segment your users